edokichuks/Country_app/README.md

 Challenges Faced

-> Deployment of the app to - [Appetizer.io ](https://appetize.io/) : Solved by deploying the debug version of the app
+> Large data from the json file : I had to observe the json data very well to know how to decode the data and consume it.

 #### App Appetize link